Darkless012/shell-extensions/README.md

 # Special dependencies
-If there is aditional dependency or information, that should be considered, it is stated in below.
+All aditional dependencies or information, that should be considered are stated below.

 ## misc.aliases
 ### timer
-This function requires and file to be played as an alarm sound.
-So far I don't have any licenced to include.
+This function requires a file to be played as an alarm sound.
+It would be nice to get one right inside this repo.
-But it would be nice to get one right inside this repo.
+Also it uses mplayer.

-So far it takes a file
+So far timer plays the file:

     ~/.alarm.ogg